gaoqisheng123-bot/Solving_SVRP_With_DRL-GNN_Model/README.md

-# Solving Stochastic Vehicle Routing Problem (SVRP) using A Deep Reinforcement Learning and Graph Neural Network Model (DRL-GNN)
+# Solving Stochastic Vehicle Routing Problem using A Deep Reinforcement Learning and Graph Neural Network Model

 This project implements a Deep Reinforcement Learning (DRL) solution for the Stochastic Vehicle Routing Problem using PyTorch.
 It utilizes a **Graph Attention Network (GAT)** encoder and a **REINFORCE**-based policy gradient method to train an agent to route vehicles under uncertain demand and weather conditions.